SomajitDey/ipfs-chat/README.md

 Authenticity of the messages is established through IPNS over pubsub (See [Messaging](#messaging)).

-All general messages are encrypted with a symmetric key (AES128) derived from the room name using HMAC.
+All general messages are encrypted with a symmetric key (AES128) derived from the room name using a key-derivation-function (kdf) based on [Argon2](https://github.com/P-H-C/phc-winner-argon2).

 All private messages are encrypted with a public key (ECDH/cv25519) belonging to the recipient.

 All shared files and directories are encrypted (See [File sharing](#file-sharing)).

-The pubsub topics are separate HMAC keys derived from the room name.
+The pubsub topics are separate keys derived from the room name.
 Therefore, the public network, that mediates the pubsub and passes the messages along, never knows the actual room name and hence, the encryption key.

-Before deriving the keys, the room name is itself hashed using a memory- and CPU-hard password-hashing algorithm ([Argon2](https://github.com/P-H-C/phc-winner-argon2)) [Not implemented yet].
+If the `-e` flag is provided, MIME-types of the shared files are checked against their extensions.
+This is to thwart an attacker sharing a malicious binary vested as a seemingly harmless filetype such as .doc.
+This check however requires a MIME types map to be present at `/etc/mime.types`.
+If your distribution doesn't have this map, it may be downloaded from [here](https://raw.githubusercontent.com/SomajitDey/ipfs-chat/main/mime.types).

 ## Messaging